+This is a double award A-Level Applied Science course.
+The course is taken over two years where a mixture of coursework and external examinations are used for assessment.
 The course has units of work in Biology, Chemistry and Physics.
 The applied nature of the course means that it provides a good grounding for the world of work, higher apprenticeships or further and higher education.

-AS Level

-There are three units of work two of which are assessed by examination and one by portfolio.
-The units are weighted to provide 60% assessment by examination.

-A2 Level
+Assessment:

-There are a further three units, two of which are assessed by examination and one by portfolio.
-The units are weighted to provide 60% assessment by examination.
+AS Level There are six units of work three of which are assessed by examination and three by portfolio.
+The units are weighted to provide 50% assessment by examination.
+A2 Level There are a further six units three of which are assessed by examination and three by portfolio.
+The units are weighted to provide 50% assessment by examination.
 A final grade is awarded based on the marks from both the AS units and A2 units.
+Course Requirements:

-Students wishing to take this course should have obtained an A to C grade in Double Award Science or a grade A, A or B in Single Award Science.
+Students wishing to take this course should have obtained at least a grade B in Single Award Science combined with a grade C or above in Maths.
+If students have studied Double Award Science at GCSE level, then they should have achieved at least CC.
+Additional Information:

 This course provides a sound Science grounding to move into the world of work or take further study at University.
-The vast majority of Science based degrees accept this course and it is especially useful to have if you are intending to study an Allied Science degree like Radiography, Physiotherapy, Podiatry, Biomedical Science, Nutrition and Food Science or Nursing.
+The vast majority of Science based degrees accept this course and it is especially useful to have if you are intending to study a Science degree like Radiography, Physiotherapy, Podiatry, Biomedical Science, Nutrition and Food Science or Nursing.

+Performing Arts (CCEA) (GCE)

+.....